0atman/noboilerplate/scripts/34-Plain-Text-Team.md

 You'll use this through one of the many git web hosts, the largest of which is GitHub, which I recommend for most people.

+---

+# Popularity Matters

+notes:

-Though I mention Github primarily in this video, I'm not sponsored by them, I just acknowledge that popularity matters.
+Though I mention GitHub primarily in this video, I'm not sponsored by them, I just acknowledge that popularity matters.
+Support, experience, and integrations with other services will all be far, far easier if you use the standard.

 All these tools started as a web interface around the incredible tool: Git.

 ---

-# Aside
+## Aside:

 # Linux & Git